 The Bottom Line

-Cruise marketing is not just the promotion of ships, itineraries, or onboard experiences.
+Cruise marketing is not simply the promotion of ships, itineraries, fares, or onboard experiences.

-It is the category-level system through which cruise brands generate demand, support booking decisions, capture passenger relationships, and improve long-term revenue control.
+It is the category-level commercial system through which cruise brands generate demand, support booking decisions, coordinate distribution, capture passenger relationships, and improve long-term revenue performance.